Grocerly-Inc/grocerly-api-documentation/supermarket_integration/identity.md

 #### Update supermarket information

-In order to update any out or additional information, you can use the request payload below.
+In order to update any out of date or additional information, you can use the request payload below.

 ```
 PUT /supermarket/identity